sev17238/Project1_WebPage/README.md

 <hr />

 ## Description
 This project is part of 'Technologies and Web Systems' course from Universidad del Valle de Guatemala.
 The objective of this project is to make a copy of the style of a well built website on the web.

+Check out Ibanez website: `https://www.ibanez.com/na/` it's very cool!

 ## Table of contents